jessepav/lacygoill-wiki-backup/python/Glossary.md

     red_bike.color
     blue_bike.color

-Even though  the attributes  are named  the same, there  would be  no confusion, because each of them is in a separate namespace (`red_bike` vs `blue_bike`).
+Even though the attributes are named  the same, they could be assigned different values,  because each  of them  lives in  an isolated  namespace (`red_bike`  vs `blue_bike`).
 And we use the dot operator to walk into each namespace.

 ---